Avarel/ert-concierge/PAYLOAD.md

 other hand, subscribers of a service sending a message to the service will only send the message to the owner of the service.

+### Service Client UUID Target
+This `SERVICE_CLIENT_UUID` target is extra special.
+This can be used by only the owner of the service, which will send a message to a specific client subscribed to the service attached with the `service` field.

 ### Structure

 ```typescript